 Colleges, School and Institutes

-My past research includes a doctoral thesis on anti-Semitism in Lithuania before World War I, which focussed on anti-Jewish violence and strategies to “emancipate” the peasants from Jewish merchants.
+My past research include a monograph on the effects of territorial fragmentation were utilised to build states in interwar Poland and the Baltics (2020) as well as a monograph on anti-Semitism in Lithuania before World War I (2014), which focussed on anti-Jewish violence and strategies to “emancipate” the peasants from Jewish merchants.
 I am also involved in the following projects:

 ‘The Fight against the Traffic in Women and Children in Interwar Poland’ (as principal investigator).
 This project retraces the networks of Polish anti-trafficking organisations and their connection to local and regional practitioners, such as the Polish Women’s police as well as railway and port missions.
 It focuses on how far Polish campaigns were shaped, facilitated or hampered by international efforts and how far they in turn shaped international policies, especially concerning the control of prostitution and of the movement of women.
-The research for this project is funded by the Thyssen Foundation and carried out by Dr Jasmin Nithammer.
+The research for this project is funded by the Thyssen Foundation and carried out by Dr Jasmin Nithammer and runs from May 2018 to April 2021.

 Recently concluded research projects: